bultas/js-transducer-prototype/README.md

     );

-### filter transformation

-Next we want to use filter transformations
+### filter transformations

-So prepare another **transformation method** which solve data filtering
+If we want another behavior like filtering data, we have to create another type of **transformation method**

     const filterTransformation = (transformator) => (reducing) => (result, kv) => transformator(kv) ? reducing(result, kv) : result;

-Then we can use it same way how we used our **map transformation method** and call it with some filtering logic
+Then use it same way how we used **map transformation method**.
+Call it with logic to create **Transformator**

     const evenFilterTransformator = filterTransformation(
         ([key, value]) => (value % 2) === 0
     );

+Finally you can filter your data

     transduce(
         map,